 The carrying amount of goodwill is based on the application of judgements including the basis of goodwill impairment calculation assumptions.
-Santander UK plc undertakes the annual assessment on behalf of the Company to evaluate whether the carrying value of goodwill is impaired, carrying out the review more frequently if reviews identify indicators of impairment or when events or changes in circumstances dictate.
+The Company delegates the annual assessment to the Santander UK Group to evaluate whether the carrying value of goodwill is impaired, carrying out the review more frequently if reviews identify indicators of impairment or when events or changes in circumstances dictate.